Doctor Doom: Mutant X

+In the Mutant X universe, Doom leads the United Nations in battle against the Goblyn Queen and later the Beyonder.

-In the Mutant X universe, Doom is a superhero and leader of his own super-team.
+An alternate of Doom with the powers of Charles Xavier is a superhero and leader of his own X-Men.

 Old Man Logan

 In the alternative Wolverine-centric future shown on Earth-807128, the supervillains of the Marvel universe finally won and divided America (later renamed Amerika) up amongst themselves.
 Doctor Doom has his own area of land called New Latveria (also called Doom's Lair).
 He is seen for only a few panels dressed in all gray standing atop a cliff watching a now old Logan and Hawkeye driving the Spider Buggy built by the Human Torch.
-It is believed that Clyde Wyncham has taken on the role of Doom.
+It is revealed that Clyde Wyncham has taken on the role of Doom.

 On Earth-21923 that was similar to Earth-807128, Doctor Doom's history is still the same.
 After Old Man Logan killed Red Skull and Hulk, a power vacuum was caused in Amerika which led to Doctor Doom taking over the Presidential Quarter.
 At one point during his takeover of the Presidential Quarter, he came across a village that was established by Baron Mordo.
 When Doctor Doom cut off Baron Mordo's access to Agatha Harkness, he killed Baron Mordo, took the Darkhold that was in his possession, and freed Sofia Strange and those enslaved to Mordo.
 In addition, he allowed Agatha to leave with her life while stating that she owes him.
 When asked by Sofia on what he plans to do with the Darkhold, Doctor Doom states that he is going to use it to rule.